February

 "Currently, only those Mississippians who travel to countries where there is ongoing local transmission are at risk for infection," Byers said.

-“You need to dump the water out of containers and keep them dry,” Nolan said.
-“Make sure, the best you can, that mosquitos are not breeding where you are.”
-Use all the typical precautions you'd use to avoid bites when traveling abroad, such as repellents with DEET or wearing long sleeves during late afternoon and early evening in the summer, he said.
+"You need to dump the water out of containers and keep them dry," Nolan said.
+"Make sure, the best you can, that mosquitos are not breeding where you are."
+He also recommends using insect repellent with DEET and wearing long sleeves during peak mosquito activity.

 Portrait of Dr. Michelle Owens